 High on the list of places to see is Dok-Ondar’s Den of Antiquities.
 On paper, this is “simply” Star Wars Land’s flagship gift shop.
 Located right behind Savi’s Workshop – Handbuilt Lightsabers and adjacent to Docking Bay 7, it has a fairly prominent location in Galaxy’s Edge.

 You’ll definitely pass by Dok-Ondar’s Den of Antiquities while perusing Star Wars: Galaxy’s Edge and it’ll definitely catch your eye given the huge props outside, so it’s not really a “hidden” gem in that sense.
 However, during our visits to Galaxy’s Edge, we’ve found many guests dismissing it as “just a gift shop” and skipping it entirely.
-That would be a huge mistake…
+That would be a mistake…

 The propensity to gloss over gift shops is actually a larger problem with Star Wars: Galaxy’s Edge, and one we’ve encountered both in person within the land and via comments in response to other blog posts about Star Wars Land.
 That some of these spots are gift shops is actually unfortunate; they are exquisite exhibits, albeit ones that are also monetized.